Jack Austin (politician): Life and career

+Austin was born in Calgary, Alberta to Morris Austin and Clara Austin (nee Chetner).
+His family had a small corner store, the North Star Grocery, at 940 2nd Ave NW, in the Sunnyside neighbourhood.
+Austin grew up working in the store while attending Crescent Heights High School.

-Austin was born in Calgary, Alberta.
-Prior to entering the Senate, Austin had careers as a lawyer and then as a senior civil servant.
-In the 1950s, Austin was a legal partner of Nathan Nemetz who later served as Chief Justice of British Columbia.
+Prior to entering the Senate, Austin had careers as a lawyer, businessman and as a senior civil servant.
+He graduated from the University of British Columbia (BA, LLB) and Harvard Law School (LLM).
+In the late 1950s and early 1960s, Austin was a legal partner of Nathan Nemetz, who later served as chief justice of the British Columbia Court of Appeal.
 Nemetz recruited Austin to join the Liberal Party.

-In the early 1960s, Austin's political career began when he served as executive assistant to Arthur Laing while he was Minister of Northern Affairs and National Resources.
-While in Ottawa he was asked by Paul Martin Sr. to serve on the legal team that negotiated the Columbia River Treaty on behalf of the government.
+Austin's political career began in 1963 when he served as executive assistant to Arthur Laing while he was Minister of Northern Affairs and National Resources.
+While he was in Ottawa, Paul Martin Sr. asked him to serve on the legal team that negotiated the Columbia River Treaty on behalf of the government.

-Austin's only attempt to win an election was as the Liberal candidate in Vancouver—Kingsway in the 1965 federal election but was defeated by Grace MacInnis of the New Democratic Party.
+Austin's only attempt to win an election was as the Liberal candidate in Vancouver Kingsway in the 1965 federal election, at which time it was an open seat.
+He came second to Grace MacInnis, who held the constituency on behalf of the New Democratic Party.
+After his defeat, Austin practiced commercial law in Vancouver and then pursued business interests in the mining sector.

 In 1970, he was appointed deputy minister of Energy, Mines and Resources and was part of the first Canadian trade mission sent to the People's Republic of China.
-He also played a key role in the establishment of Petro-Canada and Expo 86 in Vancouver.

-He was appointed chief of staff to Prime Minister Pierre Trudeau in 1974 and was appointed to the Senate by Trudeau in 1975.
-He served as a Minister of State in the cabinet of Prime Minister Pierre Trudeau from 1981 to 1982 and then Minister of State for Social Development until Trudeau's retirement in 1984.
-He returned to the Canadian Cabinet in 2003 when Prime Minister Paul Martin appointed him Leader of the Government in the Senate, where he served until the Liberal defeat in the 2006 election.
-He reached the age of 75 on March 2, 2007, and is retired from the senate.
+In 1974, Prime Minister Pierre Trudeau appointed Austin to be his chief of staff.
+In 1975, on Trudeau's recommendation, Governor General Jules Léger appointed him to the Senate, representing British Columbia.
+During Pierre Trudeau's final mandate as prime minister, Austin served as a Minister of State in the cabinet from 1981 to 1982 and then as Minister of State for Social Development until Trudeau's retirement in 1984.
+As Minister of State for Social Development, he chaired the cabinet's social development committee and was a member of the cabinet's priorities and planning committee.
+He returned to the Cabinet of Canada in 2003 when Prime Minister Paul Martin appointed him Leader of the Government in the Senate, in which capacity he served until the Liberal defeat in the 2006 election.
+He took mandatory retirement from the Senate on March 2, 2007, his seventy-fifth birthday.

-He was given the Order of the Aztec Eagle by the Mexican Government in 2000.
-He was also inducted into the Order of British Columbia in 2010.

-He has three daughters: Barbara, Edith and Sharon.